-As required, fencing constructed of permitted materials will be installed around the trash enclosure.
+As required, all fencing will be constructed of the permitted materials listed above.

 (2) Walls shall be constructed of materials specifically designed and manufactured for use as walls, including, but not limited to, masonry, rock, concrete, concrete block, or other similar material.